ncm-spbstu/ncm-spbstu.github.io/_team/student/Begun.md

 ---
 layout: person
-name: Arina V.
+name: Anastasia
-surname: Kudryavceva
+surname: Begun
 post: Student
 email:
-image: Kudryavceva.jpg
+image: ava_male.jpg
 status: student
-order: 3
+order: 4
 ---
 Student of the Higher Engineering Physics School of the Institute of Physics of Nanotechnologies and Telecommunications, SPbPU.